rashmijannu/fit-logger/README.md

 ## Troubleshooting
 - Ensure you are using Java 17.
 Run `java -version` to check.
 - If you see `release version 17 not supported`, update your Java version.
+- Make sure MongoDB is running and accessible.

 ## License
 MIT